Annual Priority List

 CWSRF priority system is defined in the Vermont Environmental Protection Rules, Chapter 2.
 DWSRF priority system is defined in the annual IUP and included in the priority list application.

-The DWSRF has an emergency projects process.
-Systems either on or off the Priority List that experience an emergency resulting in an imminent and substantial threat to the public health may bypass all other projects and may be assigned top priority.
+Both SRFs have an emergency projects process.
+Applicants either on or off the Priority List that experience an emergency resulting in an imminent and substantial threat to the public health may bypass all other projects and may be assigned top priority.
 Emergency additions to the Priority List will result in the lower priority projects identified as Anticipated Loan Recipients being bypassed.
 The number of projects bypassed will depend upon the amount of funds needed to cover the emergency.
 The determination of an imminent and substantial health risk for cases involving chemical contamination or a potential disease outbreak is the responsibility of the Department of Health in consultation with DEC.
-The determination of an emergency situation resulting from an unanticipated water system failure which requires immediate attention to protect the public health is the responsibility of DEC.
+The determination of an emergency situation resulting from an unanticipated water or wastewater system failure which requires immediate attention to protect the public health is the responsibility of DEC.
 Projects that may be required to address such a health risk could involve installation of treatment facilities, construction of a new water source, or replacement of a failed system element.
 For more information, please refer to Guidance Document #16.

 Amendments to the Priority List